pratokko/re-entrancy/README.md

  ## Re-Entrancy

- in our contract EtherStore is a contract where you can deposit and withdraw ETH. this contract is  vulnerable to re-entrancy attack lets see why
+This is one of the common exploits in smart contracts in our contract EtherStore is a contract where you can deposit and withdraw ETH. this contract is  vulnerable to re-entrancy attack lets see why